michael2012z/BitBible/markdown/KJV/files/1Chr.md

 15. And Jehozadak went into captivity, when the Lord carried away Judah and Jerusalem by the hand of Nebuchadnezzar.

-16. The sons of Levi; Gershom, Kohath, and Merari.Gershom: or, Gershon
+16. The sons of Levi; Gershom, Kohath, and Merari.

 17. And these be the names of the sons of Gershom; Libni, and Shimei.